Tam-BobManuel/Backend-learning/README.md

-# EJS
+# Back-end With JavaScript
-Learning EJS
+Learning EJS, mongoDB and more

-If you want to copy my code and play around with it to learn more about EJS you need to have knowledge of JavaScript first.
+If you want to copy my code and play around with it to learn more you need to have knowledge of JavaScript first.

+This repository is intended to help me look back in the future and see how far i've come, hopefully you can also be inspired and learn a thing or two from it.